Food marketing: Supermarket catalogues, product placement and their involvement

 A study of supermarket catalogues distributed globally has also yielded information which supports the claim that food advertising is contributing to rising global obesity levels, especially in countries where the advertising is more prominent, consistent and persuasive.
 The study concluded with the findings that supermarket catalogues have a major influence on the purchasing decisions and patterns of consumers.
 For example, countries with the most consistent, regular catalogues filled with unhealthy foods were among those testing highest for obesity as well.
-The study also noted that India and The Philippines were the only countries analysed that advertised a vast majority of healthy foods over unhealthy options.
+The study also noted that India and the Philippines were the only countries analysed that advertised a vast majority of healthy foods over unhealthy options.

 Product placement is another food marketing technique that draws the consumer in and encourages them to purchase.
 Vending machines and pop-up sample booths are model examples of product placement techniques used by food marketers.
 Vending machines provide convenience to the consumer as they are usually stationed in areas with no larger food options nearby, such as university campuses and gyms.
 Consumers using vending machines will usually pay a slightly higher price for the item, and will usually not be concerned as the price difference accounts for the convenience provided to them.

 Issues

-There are no set worldwide food marketing laws or legislation, therefore countries have the option to adopt their own legislation with regards to food marketing standards.
+There are no set worldwide food marketing laws or legislation; therefore countries have the option to adopt their own legislation with regards to food marketing standards.
 These standards are usually based on the values, culture and ethics of the particular country.
-Many countries worldwide have created laws in order to limit food marketing towards children with the goal of reducing rising obesity levels.
+Many countries worldwide have created laws to limit food marketing towards children with the goal of reducing rising obesity levels.
 Obesity has been proven to have increased significantly with a link to the increase of food marketing and advertising in society.

-Following a 'call out' from the Worldwide Health Organisation in 2006, many countries adopted to change marketing laws and legislation in order to protect children from persuasive advertisements directly targeted at them.
+Following a 'call out' from the Worldwide Health Organisation in 2006, many countries adopted changes to marketing laws and legislation in order to protect children from persuasive advertisements directly targeted at them.
 These advertisements are strategically designed with special techniques in order to attract the children's attention.

 The Chilean Government has taken some of the most drastic steps in 2012 by approving the 'Law of Nutritional Composition of Food and Advertising'.
 This law gives strict guidelines for food marketers, allowing no high in saturated fat, sodium and sugar products to be advertised to under 14 year olds or through television or websites with an audience or more than 20% children.
 Iran has also taken similar actions, having banned the advertisement of all soft drinks since 2004.
 Iran's Ministry of Health and Medical Education has also prepared a document in 2015 containing 24 items in which they hope to prohibit the advertising of in future.
 Dibb and Lobstein acknowledge that traditional media outlets only account for approximately 20% of a food marketer's budget, therefore children are still highly exposed to influential advertising in shopping malls and grocery stores, vending machines, sponsored toys, contests etc.